 Queries regarding individual databases should be sent to firstname.lastname@example.org.

-Staff and students are also guided to the University of Hull's Computing Regulations and Guidelines for further information and the Library regulations .
+Staff and students are also guided to the University of Hull's ICT Regulations and Guidelines for further information and the Library regulations .

 It is permitted by the majority of publishers licences’ for staff to provide students with URL links to electronic journal articles within a VLE or secure network.
 It is not permitted for the entire text of a journal article to be copied and pasted into a VLE or personal website.